 May 3, 2018 – SB18-275 Passes Second Reading with minimal opposition

 SB18-275 Passes Second Reading.
-The Bill would had been held over for debated if there was significant opposition.
+The Bill would have been held over for debate if there was significant opposition.
 Only one Senator spoke against so a debate was not considered necessary.

 Next up, is the Third Reading tomorrow.
 The Third Reading is a recorded vote that should mirror the “voice vote” of today.
 Given the limited opposition expressed today, we expect the Bill to pass and be sent to the House to begin their deliberations on Monday.

 May 2, 2018 – Senate Bill SB18-275 Is Before The Full Senate, May 3, 2018